 Travelers entering or leaving Korea should be aware of certain restricted items that are not to be carried into or out of the country.
 Prohibited items carried into the country will be confiscated.
 In addition, any passenger found to be carrying a prohibited or restricted item during the Customs investigation is subject to punishment in accordance with the Korean laws regarding customs.

 - Books, photos, films, and other items of similar nature that are in violation of constitutional orders, or may be harmful to public peace and customs.

 - Items that contain confidential information on government or intelligence activities.

 - Counterfeit, forged, or fake money, bank notes, bonds, and other securities.

-- All weapons (and their replicas/decorations), including guns, swords, gunpowder, explosives, toxins, etc.
+- All weapons (including replicas & decorations) such as guns & swords, as well as gunpowder, explosives, toxins, etc.

-- Wildlife protected under the Convention on International Trade in Endangered Species (CITES); products made from endangered/protected wildlife.
+- Wildlife protected under the Convention on International Trade in Endangered Species (CITES) and products or materials made from these animals

 - Cashier’s checks, overdraft checks, postal money orders, etc.

 - Travelers’ checks exceeding $10,000 USD (Must be declared to Customs upon arrival and departure)